 Listed commodities may be fumigated in bulk, in bags or in packages under gas-proof tarpaulins, in warehouses, silos, bins, flat stores, ships, or in other sealable enclosures where they are stored commercially and which can be made sufficiently gas tight.
 They may also be fumigated in sealed box or hopper cars and containers or other transport vehicles shipped piggyback by rail (static or rolling).
-Note: that transport of non-aerated commodities is permitted by rail or ship only.
-Transport vehicles, such as trucks, vans and trailers, are prohibited from travel over public roads or highways until completely aerated to a hydrogen phosphide gas level at or below 0.1 ppm and the warning placards removed.
+Do not move trucks, trailers, containers, vans, etc., over public roads or highways until they have been aerated and the warning placards removed.